 Professor Telfer is currently working on a project that examines bankruptcy and insolvency law during the Great Depression.

 Seeking graduate students in the following areas: Bankruptcy and insolvency, legal history, mindfulness and the legal profession

 Ruin and Redemption: A Struggle for Canadian Bankruptcy Law, 1867-1919 (Toronto: University of Toronto Press, Osgoode Society for Canadian Legal History, 2014).

-Stephanie Ben-Ishai & Thomas Telfer eds, Bankruptcy and Insolvency Law in Canada: Text, Cases and Problems (Toronto: Wall Publishing, 2019 forthcoming)
+Stephanie Ben-Ishai & Thomas GW Telfer eds, Bankruptcy and Insolvency Law in Canada: Cases, Materials, and Problems (Toronto: Irwin Law, 2019).

 David Brown and Thomas Telfer, Personal and Corporate Insolvency Legislation: Guide and Commentary to the 2006 Amendments, 2nd ed.
 (Wellington: LexisNexis Butterworths New Zealand, 2013) (commentary 150 pp).

 Charles E.F.
 Rickett & Thomas G.W.
 Telfer eds., International Perspectives on Consumers’ Access to Justice (Cambridge University Press, 2003) (440 pp).

 “Rediscovering the Bankruptcy and Insolvency Power: Political and Constitutional Challenges to the Bankruptcy Act, 1919-1929” (2017) 80:1 Saskatchewan Law Review 37-70.